radxa/c200-bootupd/README.md

 ```

 Please be aware that this only updates the EDK2 part of the QSPI firmware.
+The custom device tree requires different pinmux configuration, which is not part of the EDK2.

 If you want to completely update the whole SPI, please run:

 ```